 If I get a new desk, what will happen to the old one?

-As we plan to return to the workplace, furniture procurement is possibly not high on the immediate agenda, but as flexible working strategies and new ways of working take hold and organisations look to their office portfolio, downsizing may be an inevitable by-product of lockdown.
+As we plan to return to the workplace, it’s possible furniture procurement isn’t high on the immediate agenda.
+But as flexible and hybrid working strategies take hold and organisations look to their office portfolio, downsizing may be an inevitable by-product of lockdown.

-What size of desk do you really need access to when your organisation is moving paper-lite or as you are increasingly going to be working from home more often?
-For most job roles 1400x800 is more than enough desk real estate within the workplace, and if it’s really just a touch-down spot or a hot desk for a few hours, even 1200x700 might be sufficient.
+What size of desk do you really need if your organisation is moving paper-lite or you’re increasingly going to be working from home?
+For most jobs, 1400x800 is more than enough desk real estate within the workplace.
+And, if it’s really just a touch-down spot or a hot desk for a few hours, even 1200x700 might be sufficient.

 There will be occasions when an old desk has reached the end of its useful life and needs to be disposed of.
-That doesn’t mean a trip to landfill straight away.
+That doesn’t mean a trip to the landfill straight away.
 It can be broken down into its constituent elements and what can be recycled is then processed accordingly.
 There will always be some fraction of the original desk (or chair for that matter) that can’t be viably recycled, but even then, more and more ingenious uses are being dreamed up for most materials.

-So, before you get out the furniture catalogue, have a think of what the alternatives are and ask yourself, “if I get a new desk, what will happen to the old one?”
+So, before you get out the furniture catalogue, have a think of what the alternatives are and ask yourself, ‘If I get a new desk, what will happen to the old one?’